alsgregory/FADE/README.md

 1. `pip install pulp`

+Finally, for some demos to work it is required to have Firedrake-MLMC installed (a side-package of http://firedrakeproject.org).
+Instructions on how to do this can be found at: https://github.com/firedrakeproject/firedrake-mlmc.

-To install, type the following commands into the terminal:
+Then, to install firedrake_da, type the following commands into the terminal:

 1. `git clone https://github.com/firedrake_da `
 2. `pip install -e ./firedrake_da`